 In 1999 when Jeff Owen discovered his three kids were allergic to cow’s milk, he bought a few goats to supply milk.
 By 2003, they had over 50 goats, and Spinning Spider Creamery was born.
 Owen travels about 80 miles to come to the market so he can sell his spreadable cheeses each week.

-A chef from Chicago, Kerrie Ostrander, came to the area to help a lady who suffered a stroke.
-When this lady decided to close her gluten-free bakery, Ostrander began Cup & Cake, which sells various cookies, cupcakes and other desserts.
+A chef from Chicago, Kerrie Ostrander, came to the area to help a woman who suffered a stroke.
+When this woman decided to close her gluten-free bakery, Ostrander began Cup & Cake, which sells various cookies, cupcakes and other desserts.